mherod/gpg-setup/README.md

 | **Keybase** *(optional)* | PGP key import/upload | [keybase.io](https://keybase.io/) |
 | **GitHub CLI** *(optional)* | GPG key upload to GitHub | Auto-installed via homebrew |

-> **Note**: Both Keybase and GitHub CLI are optional - the script works with existing GPG keys and can generate new ones.
-These tools enable automatic key upload to their respective platforms.
+> **Note**: The script includes comprehensive environment validation and will refuse to run on non-macOS systems.
+Keybase and GitHub CLI are optional - the script works with existing GPG keys and can generate new ones.

 ## 🎯 Quick Start